 - Nausea, vomiting and loss of appetite

-- Interaction with alcohol, other prescription medications and certain foods and supplements
+- Interaction with alcohol, other prescription medications and certain foods and natural supplements

 - Liver and kidney failure